claire000501/InvestorQScraper/README.md

 This project uses web automation to simulate a human interacting with the website.
 It does so by:
-1.Simulating a web browser using Selenium, which automates the Chrome browser to interact with the CNINFO platform.
+1.Simulating a web browser using Selenium, which automates the Chrome browser to interact with the platforms.
 Selenium allows the script to:
   ·Open the web page.
   ·Click buttons.
   ·Enter text into search boxes.